 A Give and Take Day is a type of exchange event where people can bring any household item (s) that they no longer want.
 These items are then offered for free to anyone who would like them.
 You don’t need to bring something in order to take something else.
 There is a set ‘giving’ time, before the ‘taking’ begins.

-How the events work and registration system
+How the events work

 Please note only adults will be allowed at events.
 Parents with children under the age of 12 can bring them but they must remain under the parents’ supervision at all times.